KAXUN01/IOT-project/docs/deployment_guide.md

 4. **Regular security updates**
 5. **Monitor system logs**

+## New Features

+### Policy Translation from Identity Module

+The SDN controller now automatically receives and translates high-level policy definitions from the Identity module into granular OpenFlow rules.
+This ensures least-privilege access enforcement.

+**How it works**:
+1. Identity module generates policy from behavioral baseline
+2. Policy sent to SDN Policy Engine via `apply_policy_from_identity()`
+3. Each policy rule translated to OpenFlow match fields
+4. Rules installed on all connected switches

+### Threat Alert Integration

+The system now listens for threat alerts from the Analyst module and dynamically installs OpenFlow rules to redirect suspicious traffic.

+**How it works**:
+1. Analyst module detects anomalies
+2. Background thread (`monitor_analyst_alerts`) polls for alerts
+3. Alerts trigger `handle_analyst_alert()` in SDN Policy Engine
+4. Dynamic rules installed to redirect traffic to honeypot

+### Traffic Orchestration

+A new Traffic Orchestrator component makes intelligent policy decisions based on multiple real-time variables:
+- Device identity and authentication
+- Current trust scores
+- Active threat intelligence
+- Recent security alerts

+**How it works**:
+1. Traffic Orchestrator gathers all relevant factors
+2. Makes intelligent decision (allow/deny/redirect/quarantine)
+3. Applies decision through SDN Policy Engine
+4. Maintains audit trail of decisions

+See `docs/IMPLEMENTATION_FEATURES.md` for detailed documentation.

 ## Support

 For issues or questions:
 - Check logs in `logs/` directory
 - Review documentation in `docs/`
 - Run integration tests: `python3 -m pytest integration_test/`
+- See implementation features: `docs/IMPLEMENTATION_FEATURES.md`